-- Install drain plug. - Have enough personal flotation devices for every person onboard. - Be sure the steering system operates smoothly and properly. - Verify the amount of fuel in the fuel tank(s). - Verify the battery(ies) is fully charged. - Check weather conditions. - Be sure the lights, horn, bilge pumps and other electrical equipment are in proper operating condition. - Be sure the fire extinguisher, signaling devices and other emergency gear are onboard and in proper operating condition.
+- · Install drain plug. - Have enough personal flotation devices for every person onboard. - Be sure the steering system operates smoothly and properly. - Verify the amount of fuel in the fuel tanks. - · Verify the batteries are fully charged. - · Check weather conditions. - Be sure the lights, horn, bilge pumps and other electrical equipment are in proper operating condition. - Be sure the fire extinguisher, signaling devices and other emergency gear are onboard and in proper operating condition.